muratk5n/thirdwave/en/index.md

-Culture does not care about how it is labeled.. it will be transmited via osmosis, people-to-people, one-on-one through the land and its people, no matter what.
+Culture does not care about how it is labeled.. it will be transmited via osmosis, people-to-people, one-on-one through the land and its people no matter what.
 Cannot change your culture by labeling it differently, or by wearing funky hats, telling stories or following rituals.
+The duty of an intelligentia is to pinpoint the true source of culture, lest be responsible for generating neurotic behavior in their students.

 ---

 Herodotus was eating yoghurt in 800 BC; he didn't need some punk from Asia riding in on a donkey to teach him about it (who hadn't even arrived by then, that would be a thousand years later).

 ---